theboywhoatetheworld cooks: Ayam Kunyit

 - 2 tbsp deep-fried shallots (store-bought will do)

 - Heat up the vegetable oil in a lidded sauté pan.
-Fry the lemongrass stalks in the oil for 2 – 3 minutes on a low heat until the oil is infused and fragrant.
+Fry the lemongrass stalks, curry leaves and onions in the oil for 2 – 3 minutes on a low heat until the oil is infused and fragrant.

 - Season the chicken with a small pinch of salt then add it to the pan and fry in the lemongrass oil for 4 – 5 minutes.
 Turn occasionally until the skin is evenly browned on all sides.